Bachelor of Science - Chemistry major

 About the Bachelor of Science

-With the Bachelor of Science at RMIT you will enjoy a cross-disciplinary, flexible and personalised degree that allows you to pursue a range of diverse interest areas across business.
+With the Bachelor of Science at RMIT you will enjoy a cross-disciplinary, flexible and personalised degree that allows you to pursue a range of diverse interest areas across science.
 You will gain practical real-world experience throughout your degree.

 RMIT provides a wonderful environment for your learning, both in the classroom and in the laboratory.
 The chemistry department faculty are always seeking ways to make our learning experience better by offering useful feedback and being passionate about what they are teaching us.